hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/designating-a-livesql-dialect.md

 livesql.dialect.minorVersion=4
 ```

-The main one if the fist one.
-In some cases (such as Oracle) the version numbers are also meaninful.
+The most important property is the fist one.
+The rest can be useful in cases where the SQL support has changed considerably over time; for example, Oracle 12c improved SQL considerable and it's important for LiveSQL to learn if the version is prior to this one or not.